-It is imperative that the underfloor heating systems have been previously commissioned and found to be functioning correctly prior to the floor finish being installed.
-Ensure that the underfloor heating system is switched off 48 hours prior to the floor covering installation commencing and remains off for at least 48 hours after the installation.
+Step products can be used in conjunction with under-floor heating systems.
+It is imperative that the underfloor heating systems have been commissioned and found to be functioning correctly prior to the floor finish being installed.

+Ensure that the underfloor heating system is switched off 48 hours prior to the floor covering installation commencing and remains off for at least 48 hours after the installation is complete.

-During the period of decommissioning of the underfloor heating system, an alternative heating source should be provided, if required, to ensure that the area of installation is kept at a constant temperature of $18^{\circ}C - 27^{\circ}C$.
+During this period, an alternative heating source should be provided, if required, to ensure that the area of installation is kept at a constant temperature of $18^{\circ}\text{C} - 27^{\circ}\text{C}$.